aksommerville/fullmoon4/README.md

 - - [x] Firewall
 - - [x] Chalk-aware sentinel
 - - [x] Raccoon, throws acorns
-- - [ ] Rat, pounce and bite.
-He'll miss if you're flying.
+- - [x] Rat.
+Push the hero when in line of sight.
+- - [x] Invisibility for rat and raccoon, you forgot!
 - - [ ] Rabbit that teaches you a song.
 - - [ ] Farmer that plants and waters a seed.
 - - [ ] Rival witch that turns you into a pumpkin.